notaryproject/specifications/specs/trust-store-trust-policy.md

         1. Additionally for Blob artifacts, calculate the digest of the blob using the hashing algorithm deduced from signing certificate's public key (see [Algorithm Selection](./signature-specification.md#algorithm-selection)) and make sure the digests match.
 1. **Validate Authenticity:**
     1. For the applicable trust policy, **validate trust store and identities:**
         1. Validate that the signature envelope contains a complete certificate chain that starts from a code signing certificate and terminates with a root certificate.
-Also, validate that code signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
+Also, validate that certificates in the chain satisfy [certificate requirements](./signature-specification.md#certificate-requirements).
         1. For the `trustStore` configured in applicable trust policy perform the following steps.
-            1. Determine the `trust-store-type`.
+            1. Determine the `trust-store-type` based on the [`signing scheme`](./signing-scheme.md/#Supported-Signing-Scheme).
 For this step, it MUST be `ca` or `signingAuthority`.
+If none of them is present, fail this step.
-            1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named stores under the same `trust-store-type`.
+            1. Validate that certificate and certificate-chain lead to a trusted certificate present in the named stores listed under the same `trust-store-type`.
             1. If all the certificates in the named stores under the same `trust-store-type` have been evaluated without a match, then fail this step.
-        1. If `array-of-trusted-identities` listed under the same `trust-store-type` in `trustedIdentities` is `["*"]`, then any signing certificate issued by CA in `trustStore` is allowed, skip to the next validation (Validate Expiry).
+        1. If `array-of-trusted-identities` listed under the same `trust-store-type` in `trustedIdentities` is `["*"]`, then skip to the next validation (Validate Expiry).
         1. Else validate if X.509 subjects (`x509.subject`) listed under the same `trust-store-type` in `trustedIdentities` matches with the value of corresponding attributes in the signing certificate’s subject, refer [this section](#trusted-identities-constraints) for details.
 If a match is not found, fail this step.
 1. **Validate Expiry:**
     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
 1. **Validate Authentic Timestamp:**

     If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
     1. Validate that the local machine's current time (in  UTC) is within the signing certificate chain's validity period.
-If the validation passes, continue to step 7.
+If the validation passes, continue to the next validation (Validate Revocation Status).
 Otherwise, continue to step 6.2.
     1. Check for the timestamp countersignature in the signature envelope.
-        1. If the timestamp does not exist, fail this step.
+        1. If the timestamp countersignature does not exist, fail this step.
         1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
         1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
         1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
         1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
         1. Validate the `signing-certificate` ([RFC-2634](https://datatracker.ietf.org/doc/html/rfc2634#section-5.4)) or `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
 When both are present, `signing-certificate-v2` takes precedence over `signing-certificate`.
 When both are missing, fail this step.
-        1. Validate that timestamp certificate chain leads to a trusted TSA certificate as per value configured in `trustStore` with `trust-store-type tsa`.
+        1. Validate that the timestamp certificate chain leads to a trusted root certificate as per setting in `trustStore` with `trust-store-type tsa` in trust policy.
-        1. Validate that timestamp signing certificate holds a trusted identity as per value configured in `trustedIdentities` with `trust-store-type tsa`.
+        1. Validate that the timestamp signing certificate holds a trusted identity as per setting in `trustedIdentities` with `trust-store-type tsa` in trust policy.
         1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
         1. Retrieve the timestamp's time from `TSTInfo.genTime`.
         1. Retrieve the timestamp's accuracy.